-- (a) All Gaming which is conducted within the Tribe's Reservation and which is otherwise authorized by law shall be regulated and licensed pursuant to the provisions of this Ordinance. - (b) The Business Committee hereby finds, and declares it to be the public policy of the Tribe, that: - (1) Regulation of licensed Gaming is important in order that licensed Gaming is conducted honestly and that Gaming is free from criminal and corruptive elements. - (2) Public confidence and trust can only be maintained by strict regulation of all Persons, locations, practices, associations and activities related to the operation of licensed Gaming Establishments and the manufacture or distribution of Gaming Devices. - (3) All Management Entities or Controlling Shareholders, Primary Management Officials, Key Employees, Gaming Establishments and Suppliers of Gaming Goods and Services must therefore be licensed and controlled to protect the public health, safety, morals, good order and general welfare of the Tribe. - (c) To ensure that the environment and the public safety and welfare are adequately protected, the Gaming Operation shall be constructed and maintained in compliance with applicable tribal and federal laws, including but not limited to fire codes, safety codes and building codes.
-Tribal ordinances and regulations governing health and safety standards applicable to the Gaming Operation shall comply with the standards set forth in the Rincon Tribal/State Compact.
+(a) All gaming which is conducted within the Tribe's Indian lands and which is otherwise authorized by law shall be regulated and licensed pursuant to the provisions of this Ordinance. (b) The Tribal Council hereby finds and declares it to be the public policy of the Tribe that:

+- (1) Regulation of licensed gaming is important in order that licensed gaming is conducted honestly and that gaming is free from criminal and corruptive elements. - (2) Public confidence and trust can only be maintained by strict regulation of all persons, locations, practices, associations and activities related to the operation of licensed gaming establishments and the manufacture or distribution of Gaming Devices. - (3) All management entities or controlling shareholders, primary management officials, key employees, gaming establishments and suppliers of gaming goods and services must therefore be licensed and controlled to protect the public health, safety, morals, good order and general welfare of the Tribe.